williamslab/ped-sim/README.md

 children in the branches half-siblings.

-If two parent branches are listed as in `[parent_branch1]_[parent_branch2]`, the two reproducing parents are from the indicated branches in the previous generation.
-Thus, for example, `2,4:1_3` indicates that branches 2 and 4 from the current generation are to be the children of the reproducing parents in branches 1 and 3 in the previous generation.
+If two parent branches are listed as in `[parent_branch1]_[parent_branch2]`, the two parents are from the indicated branches in the previous generation.
+Thus, for example, `2,4:1_3` indicates that branches 2 and 4 from the current generation are to be the children of the reproducing individuals in branches 1 and 3 in the previous generation.

 To have parents from different generations, the format is `[parent_branch1]_[parent_branch2]^[parent_branch2_generation]`.
 Here, one